 - Shred documents before throwing them in the trash.

 - Use secure websites.

-- Give your Social Security number only when absolutely necessary.
+- Disclose your Social Security number only when absolutely necessary.

 - Don’t save your payment information on websites where you make a purchase or pay a bill.

 - Keep your username and password private.
 Use a unique password for each site you visit, and change your password and security questions regularly.